dongrixinyu/ffio/README.md

 ```
 $ git clone https://github.com/dongrixinyu/ffio
 $ cd ffio
-$ docker build -t jionlp/ffio:vv .
+$ docker build -t jionlp/ffio:(your custom version) .
 ```

 If you wanna run ffio in your host OS, rather than a docker container, you can

 ## 3. Install ffio by yourself

-This method is a little bit difficult if you are not familiar with `gcc`, `make`, `cmake` and trivials concerning compilation.
+This method is a little bit difficult if you are not familiar with `gcc`, `make`, `cmake` and trivials concerning `ffmpeg` compilation.
 But if you can configure `ffmpeg, python include path, dynamic library path` smoothly, just take a try.

 #### Pre-Installation-requirements